TheKingsident/alx-airbnb-database/database-adv-script/README.md

 - Retrieves the ID, first name, and last name of users who have made more than 3 bookings.
 - Uses a subquery to count bookings per user and filters accordingly.

+## Aggregations & Window Functions Overview (`aggregations_and_window_functions.sql`)

+### 1. **Total Bookings per User**
+- Finds the total number of bookings made by each user.
+- Uses `COUNT` and `GROUP BY` to aggregate booking counts per user.

+### 2. **Property Booking Rankings**
+- Retrieves each property's ID and name, counts how many bookings each property has, and ranks the properties by booking count in descending order.
+- Uses window functions (`RANK` and `ROW_NUMBER`) to assign a rank and a unique row number to each property based on their booking counts.

-These queries are designed to showcase how different types of joins and subqueries can be used to extract and analyze data effectively.
+These queries are designed to showcase how different types of joins, subqueries, aggregations, and window functions can be used to extract and analyze data effectively.